Tag: carrots

 One Bowl Babee

-That’s how simple and easy this cake is.
-Wes pulls out an old tattered goldenrod Tupperware bowl (yes goldenrod, circa 1987), a whisk, and a grater to make his signature cake.
-That’s about it.
+That’s how simple and easy this cake is, you can make it in one bowl and a spoon or whisk.
+Wes pulls out an old tattered goldenrod Tupperware bowl (yes goldenrod, circa 1987), a whisk, and a grater when he makes his signature cake.
+That’s it.
 Grate the carrots on the small holes of the grater.
-He likes a denser cake and will often throw the pineapple in without draining.
-Drain the pineapple for a lighter, less dense cake.
-Bake the cake in a 9×13 rectangular cake, or 2-2 x 9-inch circular pans or in muffin tins to make cupcakes.
-Throw some nuts in if you like, walnuts are usually the nut of choice.
+He likes a denser cake and often throws the pineapple in without draining.
+I have convinced him to drain the pineapple for a lighter, less dense cake.
+Bake the cake in a 9×13 rectangular cake, or 2-9×2-inch circular pans, or even a muffin tin for cupcakes.
+Throw in some nuts if you like (Wes never does), walnuts are usually the nut of choice.

 Frost, Frost Baby